kdeguchi/mozc-ports/README.md

 but I can't guarantee that the others will work, only that poudriere will build everything.

-You can download these files and overwrite, or use ports overlays.
+You can download these files and overwrite ports tree, or use ports overlays method.
+I recommend using ports overlays method.